 Features

 Inji Web Wallet is a browser-based, open-source digital wallet designed for secure download, verification, storage, and sharing of Verifiable Credentials (VCs).
-It supports OpenID4VCI, OpenID4VP, SD-JWT, and W3C VC standards—no app install required.
+It supports OpenID4VCI, OpenID4VP, IETF SD-JWT, and W3C VC standards—no app install required.

 Login with Any Identity Provider (IdP)